 Most MS programs include an internship, and some schools sponsor a fellowship program with mentors and special events.
-Programs can usually be completed in 1-2 years, and students also might have the chance to choose a specialty area.
+Programs can usually be completed in 1-2 years, and students also might have the chance to choose a specialty area, such as nutrition or economics of health policy.
 Graduates should be prepared for educational, administrative, and research positions with governments and international agencies.

 Master of Science in International Health